OldBlackJoe/mybatis-mapper/README.md

 });
 ```

- - createMapper( [XML Files] ) : This method takes Array of XML files as a arguments. <br> Reads and parses the specified xml file to prepare the SQL statements.
+##### createMapper( [XML Files] ) #####
+ - This method takes Array of XML files as a arguments.
+ - Reads and parses the specified xml file to prepare the SQL statements.

+##### getStatement(Namespace, SqlID, Parameters, format) #####
- - getStatement(Namespace, SqlID, Parameters) : This method takes Namespace, SQL ID, and Parameters as a arguments. <br> Create SQL statement from XML using Parameters and return it. <br> You can use this SQL string for Node.js MySQL Clients like mysql2.
+ - This method takes Namespace, SQL ID, and Parameters as a arguments.
+ - Create SQL statement from XML using Parameters and return it.
+ - You can use this SQL string for Node.js MySQL Clients like mysql2.
+ - "format" argument is Optional, it can set the format of the SQL language and indent. <br> For more information, see https://www.npmjs.com/package/sql-formatter

 ### 2) Parameters ( #{...}, ${...} ) ###